Courses

 Main Campus

-BUS 250 - Marketing
+BUS 250 - Principles of Marketing

 This course introduces fundamental marketing concepts and tools and provides an overview of marketing management.
 The course focuses on: 1) exploring the marketing environment, 2) applying marketing research and buyer behavior theories to facilitate strategic planning, and 3) developing tactical decisions to achieve organizations' marketing objectives.